epfl-ada/ada-2022-project-zozoz/docs/src/lib/conclusion.md

 The plot shown above visualizes the level of the predictors effects on bad movies through a logistic regression.
 Predictors with a positive coefficient (on the right side) are predictors on bad movies and predictors with a negative coefficient (on the left side) on good movies.

+And for our readers that could feel frustrated of talking only about bad movies, here are some coefficients of the initial regression on the movie rating 😉.

 <!-- ```